Digital Imaging Technology: the latest in eye care advancements

 The Nidek OPD III refractive power and the corneal analyzer is the latest instrument acquired by Armstrong & Small Eyecare Centre to provide our doctors with the best information about your prescription and cornea.
 The Nidek OPD III acts as both a wavefront aberrometer and a corneal topographer.

 Wavefront aberrometry gives an unprecedented assessment of visual acuity and quality of vision.
-Our machine is able to detect higher order aberrations in the optical pathway between the cornea and the retina.
+Our machine can detect higher order aberrations in the optical pathway between the cornea and the retina.
 This allows for precise quantification of refractive error and aids in determination of optimal corrective eyewear.

 Corneal topography provides intuitive elevation maps and numerical data for the corneal surface.
 This allows for enhanced detection of corneal pathology such as keratoconus and pellucid marginal degeneration.
-Serial topography is key in determining if such conditions are progressing over time which may indicate the need for surgical intervention such as corneal collagen crosslinking (C3-R) with riboflavin.
+Serial topography is key in determining if such conditions are progressing over time which may indicate the need for surgical intervention.